Turtles are some of the cutest creatures in the sea!

-It also depends on the location and the temperature of water.
+It also depends on the location and the temperature of the water.

 One species, the loggerhead turtle, has been observed at staying underwater for 10 hours!

-When a sea turtle is resting or sleeping, they can stay underwater for 4-7 hours.
+When a sea turtle is resting or sleeping, it can stay underwater for 4-7 hours.

 Turtles are smart enough to return to the surface when they need air.

 However, if a turtle is stressed, for example, from getting stuck in a fishing net, it can use its oxygen faster and even drown within minutes.

 If you raced a turtle against Michael Phelps, the turtle would win!

 Even though we usually see them bobbing about in the water, if they have to make a swim for it, they’re likely to get away.

 The leatherback turtle can swim at speeds up to 22 miles per hour!
 In comparison, Michael Phelps’s swimming speed has been capped at about 6 miles per hour.

 While underwater, turtles don’t swim very fast unless they are threatened.
 If they did, they would run out of air much faster.